volkert/forecast-player/readme.md

-# Desktop client for SoundCloud
+# Forecast Player

-Desktop client for SounCloud with support for global media hotkeys.
+Desktop client for SoundCloud with support for global media hotkeys.
 This started as an experiment with [electron](http://electron.atom.io/).

 Currently only displays your favourite tracks!